tbrowder/FontFactory-TT/METHODS.md

 ### **Comment**

-Comments found in the AFM file.
+Comments found in the font file.

     method Comment {...}